mohandasnj/momomovies/README.md

 # SUMMARY OF THE DATASET
 ================================================================================

-These files contain 1,00,000 anonymous ratings of approximately 5,375 movies made by 671 TheMoviesDatset users.
+This model usese a subset of the dataset and contains 1,00,000 anonymous ratings of approximately 5,375 movies made by 671 TheMoviesDatset users.

 # USAGE LICENSE
 ================================================================================